Am I eligible to receive benefits?

 How much will I receive?

 The amount of unemployment benefits varies.
 It is dependent on how much you have earned in your base period.
-The maximum weekly benefit amount from July 1, 2011 to June 30, 2012 is $444.
+Your weekly benefit rate is 4% of your earnings in the highest paid quarter of the base period.
+The maximum weekly benefit amount is $508.
 The minimum weekly benefit for this same time period is $32.
 These numbers can change each year; they are determined by a formula in the Wyoming statutes.
 The formula is based on the average weekly wage in Wyoming and is recalculated each year.

 How long will I receive these benefits?